 - At the 2015 Representative Assembly, NEA adopted NBI-B, which recognized the role that Institutional Racism plays in our society including in our schools and directed NEA both to spotlight systemic patterns of racism and educational injustice that impact students and to take action to enhance access and opportunity by demanding changes to policies, programs, and practices that condone or ignore unequal treatment and hinder student success.
-As part of the action required by NBI-B, NEA Governance formed a committee to address discipline in schools and the school-to prison pipeline. - https://ra.nea.org/wp-content/uploads/2016/07/NEA Policy Statement on Discipline and the School to Prison Pipeline 2016.pdf
+As part of the action required by NBI-B, NEA Governance formed a committee to address discipline in schools and the school-to prison pipeline. - https://ra.nea.org/wp-content/uploads/2016/07/NEA_Policy_Statement_on_D iscipline_and_the_School_to_Prison_Pipeline_2016.pdf

-School to Prison Pipeline Explained
+• School to Prison Pipeline Explained